jquery/learn.jquery.com/page/javascript-101/scope.md

 sayHello();         // logs 'hello' console.log(foo);   // logs 'world'
 ```

+JavaScript is flexible enough to adapt to changes of the same variable and return its variable as it was last modified within a function, unless told otherwise.

 ``` js
 // Functions can see changes in variable values after the function is defined